Oct 15, 2020

 Stay home if you feel sick

 If you’re not feeling well, the best way to get better (and to protect the health of others) is to stay home and rest up.
+Health experts recommend you stay home for 10 days following a fever or other symptoms.
 The parks will still be here for you when you feel better.

 Check what state parks are open near you

-Find out a state park’s open/closed status via this page.
-Park open/closed statuses may change quickly or without warning.
+Find out a state park’s open/closed status on our Park Status Map.
+Statuses may change quickly or without warning.
 If you’re unsure, call our park info line: 800-551-6949.
 If you show up at a park and it’s closed unexpectedly, please respect the closure and head out.

 Choose a park close to home